bruceravel/BLA-XANES/doc/lib/Xray/BLA/Tools.rst

 ****

-Xray::BLA::Tools - Tools and conveniences for BLA
+Xray::BLA::Tools - A role with tools and conveniences for BLA

 *******